 “I believe that by encouraging women to aim for the upper management level companies will benefit from a greater pool of talent.
-I am also of the opinion that female employees shouldn’t try to emulate male behaviour, but rather encourage the workforce overall to recognise the value of female workplace behaviour.”
+I am also of the opinion that female employees shouldn't try to emulate male behavior, but rather encourage the workforce overall to recognize the value of female workplace behavior. ”

 REO UK wishes all of its female staff, customers and suppliers a sunny (and productive) March 8!